 Elsevier eBook on VitalSource - Access Card

 A realistic look at treating respiratory diseases!
-Clinical Manifestations and Assessment of Respiratory Disease, 9th Edition gives you the fundamental knowledge and understanding required to successfully assess and treat patients with respiratory diseases.
-This foundation helps you learn how to systematically gather relevant clinical data; make an objective evaluation; identify the desired outcome and formulate an assessment; design a safe, appropriate, and effective treatment plan; and document all the steps involved.
-With this knowledge, you will understand the effectiveness of performing therapies and when to adjust therapy to a desired outcome.
+Clinical Manifestations and Assessment of Respiratory Disease, 9th Edition gives students the fundamental knowledge and understanding required to successfully assess and treat patients with respiratory diseases.
+This foundation helps students learn how to systematically gather relevant clinical data; make an objective evaluation; identify the desired outcome and formulate an assessment; design a safe, appropriate, and effective treatment plan; and document all the steps involved.
+With this knowledge, students will understand the effectiveness of performing therapies and when to adjust therapy to a desired outcome.